Frequently asked questions – International Space Station

-Visit the Benefits on Earth of previous Canadian scientific research on the International Space Station page to learn more.
+Visit the Benefits on Earth of previous Canadian scientific research on the ISS page to learn more.

-Why is Canada focusing on health sciences experiments?
+Why is Canada focusing on health science experiments?

 The effects of space on the human body are the biggest challenge we need to tackle in order to further explore the solar system.

 Before we can send humans to Mars, for example, we need to mitigate a lot of risks to human health, such as the stiffening of arteries and the consequences of greater exposure to radiation.

 Even though the research occurs in space, its findings have impacts here on Earth.
 The physical symptoms observed among astronauts on a mission are similar to accelerated aging and health problems experienced by sedentary populations.
 Therefore, the results of life science in space are also relevant for these fields of research.

 Watch the Why do we do science in space? video to learn more.

 Is Canada testing any technology on the ISS?

 There are currently two Canadian technologies being tested on the Space Station:

 - The Bio-Monitor, a smart shirt system that monitors astronauts' vital signs